StephanieNight/Demo-BI/README.md

 * support Class libaries, C# .net 6.0
 * Local sql server.

+since i dont have much experience with performance optimization i have decided to try a few methods out and se what works best.

+* Sequencial on full text.
+* Parallel on full text.
+* parallel paragraphs and sequeltial word count
+* Hashed cache for unique words with watchlist update

 # Database.
 Assumes a local instans with the default setup and windows authentication.
 with the following connection string working :